mac-comp127/bubble-blitz/README.md

 - You must use method decomposition!
 Make sure not all of the pseudocode above is in one giant method.
 Give each method one small, clear purpose.
 - Look at the documentation for `CanvasWindow` to figure out how to pause and remove objects.
-- Look at the `BubbleManager` to determine which method actually calls the bubbles’ `isCannonBallWithin` method.
+- Look at the `BubbleManager` to determine which method actually calls the bubbles’ `intersects` method.

 Run the `BubbleBlitz` program and interactively test that you can shoot a bubble.